MSNBC at the 2009 Los Angeles Auto Show

-Audi e-tron Concept – Audi first unveiled this electric vehicle at the Frankfurt Auto show.
-If you love the R8 you’ll love this ulta-luxury sportscar.
+Audi first unveiled this electric vehicle at the Frankfurt Auto show.
+If you love the R8 you’ll love this ultra-luxury sportscar.
 This will put Tesla and Fisker back on their heels and make them take notice.
-Audi has confirmed that the e-tron is going to be put into production in a couple years.
-The e-tron uses a lithium-ion battery, which is housed behind the passenger seat.
-The e-tron concept is powered by four electric motors, one on each axle, which makes it a four-wheel drive.
+Audi has confirmed that the e-Tron is going to be put into production in a couple of years.
+The e-Tron uses a lithium-ion battery, which is housed behind the passenger seat.
+The e-Tron concept is powered by four electric motors, one on each axle, which makes it a four-wheel drive.
 Audi says the car has a driving range of 150 miles before it needs to be recharged.
 Audi says the horsepower, combined with the electric motors, is equivalent to 313 horsepower.
 The torque is 3,319 lb.-foot!

 The gasoline version of the BMW X6 gets 12.8 liters per 100 kilometers.
 In Imperial (as in “God save the Queen” U.K.) miles that would work out to 18.4 miles per gallon.
 In the United States that equals 15.3 miles per gallon.

-Mercedes-Benz B-Class F-Cell – F-Cell is fuel cell, aka hydrogen!
-An SUV zero-emission drive system that you can lease that consumes the equivalent of 3.3 litres of diesel per 100 kilometres in the NEDC (New European Driving Cycle).
-That would be around 70 miles per gallon, which works out to 81 mpg UK! around 200 vehicles will be delivered to customers in Europe and the USA at the beginning of next year.
+F-Cell is a fuel cell, aka hydrogen!
+An SUV zero-emission drive system that you can lease that consumes the equivalent of 3.3 liters of diesel per 100 kilometers in the NEDC (New European Driving Cycle).
+That would be around 70 miles per gallon, which works out to 81 mpg in the UK! around 200 vehicles will be delivered to customers in Europe and the USA at the beginning of next year.
 Starting with the first rotation, you will get a maximum torque of 290 Nm, and the electric motor gives a peak performance of 100 kW/136 horsepower.

-Mit’subishi PX-MiEV Concept – Mit’subishi maybe a bit player in the United States, but they are hot in sustainable technology.
-The odd nomenclature actually stands for PX (plug-in hybrid crossover) MiEV (Mit’subishi innovative Electric Vehicle).
-The little car that can is powered by the new Mit’subishi Plug-in Hybrid System.
+Mitsubishi may be a bit player in the United States, but they are hot in sustainable technology.
+The odd nomenclature actually stands for PX (plug-in hybrid crossover) MiEV (Mitsubishi innovative Electric Vehicle).
+The little car that can is powered by the new Mitsubishi Plug-in Hybrid System.
 It utilizes the MiEV OS (MiEV Operating System) which selects the optimum drive mode through integrated control of the Electric Vehicle components and sensors.
-Modes include, EV, Series, Parallel, regenerative, charging, vehicle to home.
+Modes include EV, Series, Parallel, regenerative, charging, vehicle to home.
 And don’t forget that AC auxiliary supply in the back that allows you to cook!